tasitlabs/tasit-sdk/packages/docs/docs/OtherFeatures.md

 This feature lives over in our `tasit` repo - [details here](https://github.com/tasitlabs/tasit#automatic-scaffolding-using-the-tasit-cli) - since it's tightly integrated with the React Native mobile dapp codebase.

-_This also makes the experience for new developers working on a mobile app with the Tasit SDK simpler, which also means more mobile dapps for end users._
+_This also makes the experience for new developers working on a mobile app with Tasit simpler, which also means more mobile dapps for end users._

 #### A library of native mobile dapp components